-A disclosure is only timely if the IRS receives it before: the IRS has initiated a civil examination or criminal investigation on the taxpayer or has notified the taxpayer of its intention to do so. the IRS has received information from a third party such as an informant, John Doe summons, or other foreign agencies notifying the IRS of the taxpayer’s noncompliance. the IRS has acquired information directly related to the concerned non-compliance of the taxpayer from a criminal enforcement action, such as a search warrant.
+A disclosure is only timely if the IRS receives it before: the IRS has initiated a civil examination or criminal investigation on the taxpayer or has notified the taxpayer of its intention to do so.
+The IRS has received information from a third party, such as an informant, John Doe summons, or other foreign agencies notifying the IRS of the taxpayer’s non-compliance.
+The IRS has acquired information directly related to the concerned non-compliance of the taxpayer from a criminal enforcement action, such as a search warrant.
 Is VDP the best choice for you?
-Voluntary Disclosure Practice is not the only program that taxpayers can participate in to correct their noncompliance.
-Noncompliant taxpayers that are “non-willful” are normally eligible for the Streamlined Filing Compliance Procedures, which are associated with significantly lighter penalties.
+Voluntary Disclosure Practice is not the only program taxpayers can participate in to correct non-compliance.
+Noncompliant taxpayers that are “non-willful” usually are eligible for the Streamlined Filing Compliance Procedures, which are associated with significantly lighter penalties.
 In the legal world, word has meaning.
-The term “non-willful” is an objective standard, instead of a subjective one.
-Whether the taxpayer’s conduct was willful or not depends on the facts and circumstances particular to each case.
-Sometimes, signing schedule B can be used to establish the willfulness of the taxpayer’s compliance.
-(Please read our other article for more information) If you have questions about whether your conduct is willful or not, we highly recommend that you discuss with a tax professional the specific facts in detail related to the non-compliance.
+The term “non-willful” is an objective standard instead of a subjective one.
+Whether the taxpayer’s conduct was willful depends on the facts and circumstances particular to each case.
+Sometimes, signing Schedule B can establish the willfulness of the taxpayer’s compliance.
+(Please read our other article for more information) Suppose you have questions about whether your conduct is willful or not.
+In that case, we highly recommend that you discuss with a tax professional the specific facts in detail related to the non-compliance.

-As many people may be aware, the IRS announced in February 2022 that Form 14457 had been revised to provide clarification on many issues.
+The IRS announced in February 2022 that Form 14457 had been revised to provide clarification on many issues.
 For example, Part I of the revised Form 14457 has a small section dedicated to virtual currency disclosure.
 What are the penalties under the VDP?
 To make no mistake, the Voluntary Disclosure Program can help participating taxpayers lessen the risks of a criminal investigation.
 However, it does not provide much relief in terms of financial penalties.
-Generally, the participating taxpayers are required to pay: the tax and the interest on the past 6 years of tax deficiencies if applicable, a civil fraud penalty of 75% on the highest tax deficiency for one year out of the past 6 years if applicable, a one-time FBAR penalty for failing to file any FBARs disclosed VDP, which is normally 50% of the highest aggregate balance of the financial account during the disclosure period or $100,000.00, whichever is greater.
+Generally, the participating taxpayers are required to pay: the tax and the interest on the past six (6) years of tax deficiencies, if applicable, a civil fraud penalty of 75% on the highest tax deficiency for one year out of the past six (6) years if applicable, a one-time FBAR penalty for failing to file any FBARs disclosed VDP, which is normally 50% of the highest aggregate balance of the financial account during the disclosure period or $100,000.00, whichever is greater.
 The participating taxpayer is recommended to stay truthful through the VDP because if the IRS uncovers false information or illegal activity, they can recommend criminal prosecution for your case.

-It is important to bear in mind that although a voluntary disclosure will not automatically grant the taxpayer immunity from prosecution, it may be taken into consideration when IRS determines whether to recommend prosecution.
-Before the taxpayer considers VDP, the taxpayer may want to consider the Streamlined Filing Compliance Procedure since the latter offers a more favorable penalty scheme.
+It is essential to bear in mind that although a voluntary disclosure [practice] (VDP) will not automatically grant the taxpayer immunity from prosecution, it may be taken into consideration when IRS determines whether to recommend prosecution.
+Before considering VDP, the taxpayer may want to consider the Streamlined Filing Compliance Procedure since the latter offers a more favorable penalty scheme.
 If you are trying to assess which program is better for you, contact Thevoz & Partners to consult your particular case.
 Our attorneys spend the time necessary to understand your case and provide clear guidance that is suitable for your circumstances.

 The IRS is dedicated to having taxpayers pay what they owe promptly and completely, and the rules and paperwork are complex and make people anxious.
-THEVOZ & Partners will evaluate each taxpayer’s situation and assist with IRS programs to be compliant with US tax laws.
+THEVOZ & Partners will evaluate each taxpayer's situation and assist with IRS programs to comply with US tax laws.